$4 million gift launches new climate and carbon management initiative

 “We always knew the problems posed by climate change–the disruption to ecosystems and economies, the threat to food and water security, the exacerbation of social inequalities, and more–wouldn’t be solved overnight.
 But we have to be honest and say that the pace at which society has been moving on decarbonization is simply too slow,” says Wrigley Institute Director Joe Árvai, who is also the Dana and David Dornsife Professor of Psychology and a professor of biological sciences and environmental studies.
 “Now more than ever, we need all hands on deck to address the biggest environmental and social challenge humanity has ever faced.
 And thanks to support from the Ballmer Group, the Wrigley Institute’s talented scientists and innovators have a chance to play an ever larger role in creating a sustainable future for many generations to come.”

-As of May 15, 2024, the Wrigley Institute is actively hiring postdoctoral researchers under the Climate and Carbon Management Initiative.
-Please see our job posting for full details and to apply.
+The Wrigley Institute is actively hiring postdoctoral researchers and a research project administrator under the Climate and Carbon Management Initiative.
+Please see our Work @ Wrigley page for full details and to apply.